Need a study guide along the way? Let’s take a look at eight things buyers and agents must understand about the VA appraisal.

 The VA appraiser has two tasks:

 Buyers will usually need to pay for the appraisal upfront.
-That fee varies by state of purchase and type of home (single-family vs. condo vs. manufactured home), but plan for $300 to $500.
+That fee varies by state of purchase and type of home (single-family vs. condo vs. manufactured home), but plan for $500 or more.
 You can try and recoup this fee at closing as part of your negotiations with the seller.